 - Avoid allergy-triggering foods.
 Children with food allergies are likely to have asthma as well.
 In children with both conditions, the asthma tends to be more severe.
 In general, allergic food reactions rarely trigger asthma attacks.
 But a few studies suggest that wheezing accompanies other signs of such reactions more often than previously thought.

 - Eat to maintain a healthy weight.
 Being overweight can worsen asthma.
 Even losing a little weight can improve your symptoms.
 Learn how to eat right to maintain a healthy weight over the long term.

-- Liu AH, et al. National prevalence and risk factors for food allergy and relationship to asthma: Results from the national health and nutrition examination survey 2005-2006.
-Clinical & Experimental Allergy; 2010;126:798.
+- Liu A, et al. National prevalence and risk factors for food allergy and relationship to asthma: Results from the National Health and Nutrition Examination Survey 2005-2006.
+Journal of Allergy and Clinical Immunology.
+2010;126:798.

 - Juel CTB, et al. Obesity and asthma: Impact on severity, asthma control and response to therapy.
 Respiratory Care.
 2013;58:867.